coop-deluxe/sm64coopdx/docs/lua/functions-6.md

 ## [find_wall_collisions](#find_wall_collisions)

 ### Description
 Detects wall collisions at a given position and adjusts the position based on the walls found.
-Returns the number of wall collisions detected.
+Returns the number of wall collisions detected

 ### Lua Example
 `local integerValue = find_wall_collisions(colData)`